 A full career is defined here as entering the labour market at age of 22 and working until the normal pension age (see indicator on "Future retirement ages").
-The implication is that the length of the career varies with the normal retirement age: 40 years for retirement at 62, 45 for retirement at 67, etc.
+The implication is that the modelled length of the career is country-specific and varies with the normal retirement age: 40 years for retirement at 62, 45 for retirement at 67, etc.